The Search for Blight Resistance-enhancing Genes

 The American Chestnut Research and Restoration Project

 As molecular plant pathology research advances, more and more genes are being identified with a plant's ability to defend itself against disease (see Powell et al. 2006).
-To enhance blight resistance in the American chestnut tree, we are studying several gene products, regulatory regions of genes to control expression (promoters), and the possibility of combining two or more (gene stacking or pyramiding) for better and more sustainable resistance.
+In order to enhance blight resistance in the American chestnut tree, we are studying several gene products, regulatory regions of genes to control expression (promoters), and the possibility of combining two or more genes (called stacking or pyramiding) for better and more sustainable resistance.

 - Liang, H., C.A.
 Maynard, R.D.
 Allen, W.A.
 Powell.
 2001.
 Increased Septoria musiva resistance in transgenic hybrid poplar leaves expressing a wheat oxalate oxidase gene.
 Plant Mol.
 Biol.
 45:619-629

 - Newhouse, AE, LD McGuigan, KA Baier, KE Valletta, WH Rottmann, TJ Tschaplinski, CA Maynard, WA Powell.
 2014.
 Transgenic American chestnuts show enhanced blight resistance and transmit the trait to T1 progeny.
 Plant Science (in press).

 - Welch, A.J., C.A.
 Maynard, A.J.
 Stipanovic, and W.A.
 Powell.
 2007.
 The effects of oxalic acid on transgenic Castanea dentata callus tissue expressing oxalate oxidase.
 Plant Science 172:488-496

 - Zhang B, AD Oakes, AE Newhouse, KM Baier, CA Maynard and WA Powell.
 2013.
 A threshold level of oxalate oxidase transgene expression reduces Cryphonectria parasitica - induced necrosis in a transgenic American chestnut (Castanea dentata) leaf bioassay.
 Transgenic Research 22, Issue 5 (2013), Page 973-982